 The City of Wheatland has struggled to meet and maintain many of the goals set from the previous Housing Element because of a lack of funding for local housing programs.
-Additionally, some goals and objectives are no longer relevant to the City of Wheatland, and these goals have been removed from the 2013-2021 document.
+Additionally, some goals and objectives are no longer relevant to the City of Wheatland, and these goals and objectives have been modified or removed from this 4-Year Housing Element Update.

-A few areas remain in which the City of Wheatland will strive to improve on over the current Housing Element period.
+A few areas remain in which the City of Wheatland will strive to improve on over the next Housing Element cycle.
 These areas include the remaining Zoning Ordinance updates, the wider use of Federal and State grant funding for affordable housing construction and rehabilitation, as well as the development and distribution of housing information via City Hall and the City of Wheatland website.